keesschollaart81/case.schollaart.net/_posts/2016-10-20-deploy-your-azure-fuctions-using-visual-studio-team-services.md

 ## VSTS Release

-In our VSTS Release Definition, we have to add two tasks: 'Azure Resource Group Deployment' and 'Azure App Service Deployment: ARM'.
+In the VSTS Release Definition, add two tasks: 'Azure Resource Group Deployment' and 'Azure App Service Deployment: ARM'.

 <a id="single_image" href="/img/2016/vsts_release1.png" class="fancybox"  ><img src="/img/2016/vsts_release1_thumb.png"/></a>

-To configure the first step, we are required to have our VSTS connected to our Azure AD/Subscription.
-I will not go into details, there are some in-depth how-to's on this already on [msdn](https://blogs.msdn.microsoft.com/visualstudioalm/2015/10/04/automating-azure-resource-group-deployment-using-a-service-principal-in-visual-studio-online-buildrelease-management/)  and [visualstudio.com](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/manage-organization-access-for-your-account-vs).
+To configure the first step, you are required to have VSTS connected to an Azure AD/Subscription.
+I will not go into the details because there are some in-depth how-to's on this already at [MSDN](https://blogs.msdn.microsoft.com/visualstudioalm/2015/10/04/automating-azure-resource-group-deployment-using-a-service-principal-in-visual-studio-online-buildrelease-management/) and [VisualStudio.com](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/manage-organization-access-for-your-account-vs).

-Type or select your action, resource group and location, then select your template and template.parameters files.
+In the first step, type or select your action, resource group and location, then select your template and template.parameters files.

 <a id="single_image" href="/img/2016/vsts_release2.png" class="fancybox"  ><img src="/img/2016/vsts_release2_thumb.png"/></a>

-In my example, I have parameterized this name of the FunctionApp's name, in the 'Override Template Parameters' field, this ARM Template parameter value can be overridden using a PowerShell parameter notation.
+In my example, I have parameterized my ARM Template to set the name of the FunctionApp's, in the 'Override Template Parameters' field, the value for this parameter can be 'injected'.
 In my case the name of the ARM Template parameter is 'functionapp_name' so the value of the 'Override Template Parameters' field is: ```-functionapp_name "MyFunctionApp12345"```

 In the second task, we have to select the Subscription again.
 In the 'App Service Name' field, we have to provide the name of the FunctionApp.
 In my example this has to match the parameterized ARM Template value from the previous step ('MyFunctionApp12345').
 The first time you deploy your function, the combobox does not populate your AppServices name, just type the name.